exasol/mlflow-plugin/doc/user_guide/virtual_schema_raw.rst

 sources to virtual tables that look like any regular Exasol tables and can be queried as such.

-Under some preconditions you can use an Exasol Virtual Schema for accessing the MLflow Backend Store:
+Under some preconditions you can use a Virtual Schema for accessing the MLflow Backend Store:

 * You must be able to connect to the database backend used by the MLflow server.